-- 1. Build strong relationships with families through understanding, respect and valuing the characteristics of both the families and their communities. - 2.
+- 1. Build strong relationships with families through understanding, respecting and valuing the characteristics and cultures of both the families and their communities. - 2.
 Articulate historical perspectives, as well as current trends, in the field of Early Childhood Education. - 3.
 Apply relationship-based, trauma-informed, proactive strategies to promote pro-social development of young children, aged birth through 8 years. - 4.
-Identify strategies to plan and implement instructional practices to promote literacy in children birth- age eight. - 5.
-Apply for a credential from the Council of Professional Recognition (applicable only to students applying for the national CDA credential).
+Identify strategies to plan and implement instructional practices to promote literacy in children birth-age eight.